 Special Energy Report: Part One

 New issues of SEJournal are available to members and subscribers only.
-Non-members and non-subscribers can view the Table of Contents of the current SEJournal issue (Summer), read an excerpt, and get information on how to join or subscribe.
+Non-members can view the Table of Contents of the current SEJournal issue (Fall 2016) and read an excerpt.
 Previous issues are publicly available.
 NOTE: The Fall 2016 SEJournal is the last issue in the quarterly print format.
 Read on for details!

 In this issue: Journalism "missteps" examined; students tweet Montana pollution trial; enviro stories snatch national awards, and much more.

 The annual meeting of the American Association for the Advancement of Science (AAAS), Feb.
 12-16, 2009, offers at least 67 sessions devoted directly to one aspect or another of the environment beat.

 The President's Commission on Critical Infrastructure Protection was set up in July 1996 under President Clinton's Executive Order 13010.